Airdate: December 3, 2003

 - Strictly Formula: Much to Kyle's annoyance, the episode plays out like so many before it: things getting out of control, the townspeople turning into an angry mob, and the boys having to talk about what they learned.Kyle: This is all following a formula!

 - Torches and Pitchforks: Kyle realizes that they should tell their parents the truth because he predicts that if they don't the townspeople will probably show up with torches or something, and there'll be a big showdown until they talk about what they learned, and change everyone's minds.
 In the next scene the townspeople show up carrying torches ready for a big showdown.

 - Totally Radical: An anti-smoking group performs at South Park Elementary, trying to reach the kids this way.
-This actually causes the boys to want to smoke.
-That and their approach is painfully outdated.
+Their approach is so painfully outdated that they actually cause the boys to want to smoke.

 - Which is Truth in Television.
 Who didn't have to sit through one of these things at school?